 STARK-INDUSTRIES, GB relates to a hosting company ‘Stark Industries Solutions Ltd’ which was incorporated in the United Kingdom through Companies House on 10 February 2022, by Moldovan national Ivan NECULITI.
 NECULITI is further associated with several other hosting companies; including MIRhosting and Perfect Quality (PQ) Hosting, which are purported to operate from the Netherlands and Moldova respectively.

-We frequently observe the hosting companies associated with NECULITI being used to host malicious content, or as in this case, used directly for attack infrastructure.
+We frequently observe all three hosting companies being used to host malicious content, or as in this case, used directly for attack infrastructure.
 The website hucksters[.]net, which amongst other things seeks to expose individuals involved in fraud and spam, has previously profiled NECULITI.

 Note, we have seen no evidence which associates NECULITI directly with these malicious activities; nor do we intend to insinuate that he is connected in any way with nefarious pursuits in general.
 This data point is mentioned as it exists on the public record and is the common tie between the hosting companies highlighted.

-In total we observed IPs assigned to 83 distinct ASNs communicating with 18.104.22.168:80.
-However, once again infrastructure associated with NECULITI dominated, with 84% of all communications originating from IPs assigned to either MIRhosting or Stark Industries.
+In total we observed IPs assigned to 83 distinct ASNs communicating with 188.8.131.52:80.
+However, once again infrastructure associated with the previously referenced hosting provider(s) dominated, with 84% of all communications originating from IPs assigned to either MIRhosting or Stark Industries.

 Figure 8: Top-10 Observed ASNs